Huu-Chau/Weather-Report/README.md

 ## What I learned:

-  From building the Weather report website, I get to have a large ammount of understanding about React and its concept.
+  From building the Weather report website, I got to have a large ammount of understanding about React and its concept, along with the basic principle of creating and deploying a website on the internet.

+- Deep learning about components and component interactions.
+- Understanding the State concept (variable, setState, ...prevState, etc)
+- Know how to destructure an object state and pass it to the Parent or Child component.
+- Basic understanding of callbacks, promise and async await to fetch the data, converting parameter input and useEffect.
 -

 ## Future updates: